Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

-For many-server queues with abandonment whose interarrival, service and abandonment distributions are exponential, Garnett, Mandelbaum and Reiman \cite{garmanrei02} provide exact calculations of various steady state performance measures and their approximations in the diffusive scale, both in the case of finite waiting rooms (M/M/N/B$+$M) and infinite waiting rooms (M/M/N$+$M).
-In the case of Poisson arrivals, exponential service distribution and general abandonment distribution (M/M/N$+$G), explicit formulae for the steady state distributions of the queue length and virtual waiting time were obtained by Baccelli and Hebuterne \cite{bachet81} (see Sections IV and V.2 therein), while several other steady state performance measures and their asymptotic approximations, in the limit as the arrival rates and servers go to infinity, were derived by Mandelbaum and Zeltyn \cite{manzel05}.
+For many-server queues with abandonment whose interarrival, service and abandonment distributions are exponential, Garnett, Mandelbaum and Reiman \cite{garmanrei02} provide exact calculations of various steady state performance measures and their approximations in the Halfin--Whitt asymptotic regime, both in the case of finite waiting rooms ($M/M/N/B+M$) and infinite waiting rooms ($M/M/N+M$).
+In the case of Poisson arrivals, exponential service distribution and general abandonment distribution ($M/M/N+G$), explicit formulae for the steady state distributions of the queue length and virtual waiting time were obtained by Baccelli and Hebuterne \cite{bachet81} (see Sections IV and V.2 therein), whereas several other steady state performance measures and their approximations in the Halfin--Whitt asymptotic regime were derived by Mandelbaum and Zeltyn \cite{manzel05}.